jvanasco/pyramid_session_redis/README.md

 IMPORTANT
 =========

-`pyramid_session_redis` is an actively maintained fork of `pyramid_redis_sessions` (ericrasmussen/pyramid_redis_sessions), with many improvements and API changes designed for servers under load and developer convenience.
+`pyramid_session_redis` is an actively maintained fork of `pyramid_redis_sessions` (ericrasmussen/pyramid_redis_sessions), with many improvements and API changes designed for high performance (particularly with servers under load) and a slightly different API for developer convenience.

 This package is now following a multi-version release process.